H. Chandler Egan

 Following the Shore Course redesign, Neville sought to make an original mark on the Monterey Peninsula.
 While he had paired with designers in the past, he saw an opportunity to create a traditional links layout as a complement to his old friend and golfing nemesis, Chandler Egan's front nine at the Pacific Grove Golf Links.
 With the Pacific Grove Golf Links now complete, Neville was able to see the fruits of his labor and for the last time, these two champions were paired.

-2010 marks the 50th anniversary of the Neville's design of the back nine at The Pacific Grove Links.
+2010 marked the 50th anniversary of the Neville's design of the back nine at The Pacific Grove Links.